embark-framework/embark-site/source/docs/configuration.md

 ### config

+This is the location of the config files, If it is:
-Location of config files, if this is a string (e.g `"config/"`) will it assumed to the directory in which the config are located.
-However, you can also specify an object with the location of each config file, if set to `false` then that component will be disabled in embark. for e.g
+* A string (e.g `"config/"`) will it assumed to the directory in which the config are located.
+* An object:
+  * Can be the location of each config file
+  * Can be set to false to disable a component in embark. for e.g

 <pre><code class="json">...
   "config": {